adamrutter/uk-weather-forecast/README.md

 ## Formatting and appending the forecast

-We can now loop through the 3 hourly forecasts, format them, and append them to the document.
+We can now loop through the 3-hourly forecasts, format them, and append them to the document.

 ### Formatting